Abhinav5050649/the-chat-room/README.md

 A Real-Time Chat Application made to recreate the chat room experience using Firebase instead of Web Sockets.

+With this project, users can create public and private chat rooms, both.

-I urge each and every one of you to read the entire README carefully, before you proceed with exploring the code.
+I urge each and every one of you to read the entire README carefully (especially the "Word of Caution" Section), before you proceed with exploring the code.

 ## Tech Stack